0

 • Bring a camping pillow.
 In an insane attempt to prove how “tough” I was, I decided to just curl up with my clothes as a pillow instead of pack the extra weight.
 I think my neck still hurts.
 If you have the space, bring a compressible pillow – you’ll thank me later!

-And the number one mistake I made on my first backpacking trip was: Not going sooner!
 For way too long I let nerves and fear of backpacking hold me back.
 And it didn’t have to!
-By building your skills and learning these backpacking tips for beginners, you’ll be a pro backpacker in no time at all.
+By building your skills and learning these backpacker tips for beginners, you’ll be a pro backpacker in no time at all.

 By